MoodleSync/sync-app/README.md

 # MoodleSync

 !
-Attention: Until now MooldeSync is not working with Moodle 4.2. !
+Attention: Until now MoodleSync is not working with Moodle 4.2. !

 Due to the digitalization in education and the resulting increasing amount of e-learning resources, many universities and other educational institutions use browser based learning platforms for sharing